mhofherr/TaskPaperManager/README.md

 * @work: only used in @repeat tasks; will instantiate the new task in the *work* section
 * @note: show that the task has notes added (additional lines); necessary since TaskPaper does not show notes when filtering for tags
 * @SOC: Significant Outcome (see MYN from Michael Linenberger for details); shows tasks which require several days
+* @today: handled by TPM, not manually; is set if startdate is today
+* @overdue: handled by TPM, not manually; duedate is before today
+* @duesoon: handled by TPM, not manually; duedate is in the next x days (x defined in config file)

 Any other tags are supported insofar, as they are not touched by TPM.